chaos-mesh/website/docs/simulate-time-chaos-on-physical-nodes.md

 ---
-title: Simulate time chaos
+title: Simulate Time Faults
 summary: This document describes how to use Chaosd to simulate a time offset scenario.
 ---

 This document describes how to use Chaosd to simulate a time offset scenario.
 You can create experiments either in command-line mode or service mode.

-## Create experiments using commands
+## Create experiments using command-line mode

-This section describes how to create time chaos experiments using commands.
+This section describes how to create time fault experiments using commands.

-Before creating an experiment, you can run the following command to check the options of time chaos:
+Before creating an experiment, you can run the following command to check the options of time faults:

 ```
 chaosd attack clock -h